Programs for Undergraduates

 Associated Colleges of the Midwest

-For nearly 60 years, the Newberry Library and the Associated Colleges of the Midwest (ACM) have offered a semester-long fall research seminar to select undergraduates.
+For nearly 60 years, the Newberry Library and the Associated Colleges of the Midwest (ACM) offered a semester-long fall research seminar to select undergraduates.
+In 2022, the ACM announced that it would discontinue the Newberry-ACM Seminar as of Fall 2023.

 Have a Question?